t2blk/rockyou_searcher/README.md

 # RockYou Searcher

-rockyou_searcher was developed to search large files like rockyou.txt.
+RockYou Searcher was developed to search large files like rockyou.txt.
 The file contains an enormous password compilation.
 The file size is around 150GB.
-You can check the passwords to see if they were leaked via rockyou_searcher.
+You can check the passwords to see if they were leaked via RockYou Searcher.

 ## Download